StochasticBiology/hypertrapsct/README.md

 Arguments to HyperTraPS
 ------

-HyperTraPS needs at least a set of observations. *This is the only essential input.* In R this should take the form of a matrix; on the command line it should be stored in a file.
+HyperTraPS needs at least a set of observations. *This is the only essential input.* This should take the form of a matrix.
 The table below gives other inputs that can be provided, with more technical points appearing in lower sections.

 | Argument | R | Default |
 |----------|---|----------|